 Instead of "inner" and "outer" planets, astronomers sometimes use "terrestrial" and "Jovian" to describe the two types of planets.
-The terrestrial planets (Mercury to Mars) are so named because of their resemblance to the Earth.
-The Jovian planets\ (Jupiter to Neptune) are named for their resemblance to Jupiter.
+The terrestrial planets (Mercury to Mars) are so-named because of their resemblance to the Earth.
+The Jovian planets (Jupiter to Neptune) are named for their resemblance to Jupiter.

-Although the two categories of planets neatly describe the larger objects that orbit the Sun, astronomers have found many smaller objects that fit neither category.
+Although the two categories of planets neatly describe the eight most massive objects that orbit the Sun, astronomers have found many smaller objects that fit neither category.
 Pluto has long failed to fit, because of its small size, composition of ice and rock, and odd orbit.
-(Not only is its orbit highly tilted with respect to the other planets, it also crosses Neptune's orbit).
-Moreover, in the last decade astronomers have discovered more than a
+Not only is its orbit highly tilted with respect to the other planets, it also crosses Neptune's orbit.
+Moreover, in the last decade astronomers have discovered more than a thousand icy objects orbiting at similar distances from the Sun as Pluto.
+In 2005 it was discovered that one of these objects, named Eris, is an icy world more massive than Pluto that orbits about 68 AU from the Sun, roughly half again Pluto's distance from our star.